 Through the tastings and events surrounding the making of this work, the artist brought together sommelier, geologists, meteorologists and foresters to trace the extraordinary interconnectedness with sites across the world of the soil and weather that determine the local growing conditions, tracing the journey of the vine itself from Georgia, into Egypt, Tunisia and up through Greece and Sicily to reach South Tyrol.

-The wine launched at The Museum of Modern and Contemporary Art – Museion, Bolzano in October 2018.
+The wine launched at The Museum of Modern and Contemporary Art – Museion, Bolzano, Italy, in October 2018 and at Delfina Foundation, London, June 2019 as part of the Politics of Food programme.
 It has been produced as a limited edition artwork of 250 bottles.

 Launched through a public tasting, the wine takes the sampler outbound once more on further journeys, tracing the taste of the wine through flavours which are anything but itself.

 Photographs courtesy of Daniel Mazza.